Skip to main content

 Delaware E-Verify Requirements

-Delaware has no law forcing employers to use E-Verify for checking employees' status.
+Delaware has no law requiring employers to use E-Verify to verify employees’ status.

-Must show proof of citizenship or legal residence.
+Immigrants must show proof of citizenship or legal residence to obtain a driver’s license.

 Public Benefits Restrictions